 This year long course is designed to provide students with a basic understanding of accounting, principles, procedures and terminology in the use of computerized applications.
 Students who are planning on majoring in Business, particularly in finance or accounting in college, are encouraged to take this course.
-Students must have earned at least a "C" in Algebra IB to enroll in this class as a junior.
+Students must have earned at least a "C" in Algebra IB or Algebra I to enroll in this class as a junior.

-Supply Chain Management Blk (Semester) 1.0 credit
+Logistics Management Blk (Semester) 1.0 credit